sbates-idrc/c2lc-coding-environment/docs/contributing.md

 We use a package called `flow-coverage-report` to test how much of our work includes type annotations.
-To see the current level of coverage (and confirm whether your changes meet our coverage threshold), you can use a command like:
+To see the current level of coverage (and confirm whether your changes meet our coverage threshold), you can use the command:

 ```shell
 npx flow-coverage-report --config .flowcoverage-main-threshold